Paula Feathers, MA

 Tracey Cordero, BA

-Tracey Cordero (Pueblo de Cochiti) received her Bachelors degree from the University of New Mexico in Psychology and will receive her MBA in the Fall of 2017.
+Tracey Cordero (Pueblo de Cochiti) has an MBA and received her Bachelors degree from the University of New Mexico in Psychology.
 She has worked in Cochiti Pueblo Tribal Government and continues to be involved in work to support the healthy loving future of her community.
 She is a proud mother of Savannah and is culturally active in the community,

 Antonia Montoya, MS, CHES